 Biomaterials covers both living tissue and materials used for implantation.
 Understanding the properties of the living material is vital in the design of implant materials.
 The selection of an appropriate material to place in the human body may be one of the most difficult tasks faced by the biomedical engineer.
 Biomaterials students require a high level of competence with biology and chemistry.

 PRE-HEALTH

-The Pre-Health concentration is a modified version of the curriculum which suffices both ABET certification requirements and the suggested courses for the MCAT.
-This concentration can be combine with any of the above concentrations.
+The Pre-Health track is a modified version of the Biomaterials concentration, which suffices both ABET certification requirements and the suggested courses for the new MCAT.